 - AACR Biedler Entry information (includes selection of prize category, impact statement, and description of submission)

 - An electronic version of the body of work.

-Inquiries about the 2019 AACR Biedler Program Guidelines, eligibility requirements, or application should be directed to
+Inquiries about the AACR Biedler Program Guidelines, eligibility requirements, or applications should be directed to email@example.com.

 About June L. Biedler, PhD

 June L. Biedler, PhD, was a dedicated member of the AACR, a former member of the board of directors, a recipient of the AACR G.H.A.
 Clowes Memorial Award, and a distinguished scientist at Memorial Sloan Kettering Cancer Center.
 Above all, she was a remarkable human being who cared deeply about education of the lay public about the importance of cancer research.